vanshi18s/Product-Insights-Dashboard-Sales-Performance-with-Drill-Downs/README.md

 # Major Files:

-# 1. amazon.csv
+# 1. amazon.csv :
+original dataset provided based on which recommendations and conclusions have been made.

-# 2. preprocessing.ipynb
+# 2. preprocessing.ipynb:
+cleaned and orgainsed the data with suitable formatting.

-# 3. cleaned_data_amazon.csv
+# 3. cleaned_data_amazon.csv:
+contains the cleaned data that was fed to ML model and used to make dashboard too.

-# 4. EDA_DataFamiliarisation.ipynb
+# 4. EDA_DataFamiliarisation.ipynb:
+helped to get a beeter idea on what the data looks like and what story it tells.

-# 5. Recommendation.ipynb
+# 5. Recommendation.ipynb:
+contains a collaborative filtering approach item based model to recommend some new products to various users present in the data.

-# 6. SentimentAnalysis
+# 6. AmazonDashboard.pbix:
-# 7. Dashboard
+consist of 4 pages that give full detailed visualisations and insights in an interactive form.

-# 8. Report.pdf
+# 8. Amazon Report.docx:
+consist the suggestions and summary generated.